heykarthikwithu/codeception/README.md

 # Codeception in Drupal
-A drupal application with codeception integration.
+A Drupal application with Codeception integration and PhantomanJS.

 Initially do a composer update, which would get the drupal codebase locally.